Introduction

 Iola Mathews is a co-founder of the Women’s Electoral Lobby and a former journalist at The Age.
 Later she worked at the ACTU as an industrial officer, specialising in women’s employment, and was the advocate in the parental leave case and equal pay cases for childcare workers and clerical workers.

-Iola is author of several books, including Winning for Women: A Personal Story.
+Iola has authored several books, including Winning for Women: A Personal Story.

 For enquiries and to purchase the book, click here.